Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning

 \subsection{Practical, clinical and ethical implications}

-We recognize that placing the large camera on the underside of the wrist can interfere with daily activities—human body may collide with it when resting your arm or making natural movements.
+We recognize that placing the large camera on the underside of the wrist can interfere with daily activities-human body may collide with it when resting the arm or making natural movements.
 To address this, future work will explore alternative mounting locations (e.g., the dorsal wrist or forearm) and use more compact, low-profile camera modules.
 These design changes aim to minimize bulk, reduce accidental impacts, and improve overall wearability in real-world settings.

 All image processing will be performed locally, ensuring raw video never leaves the device.
 A hardware ``camera-ON" LED will clearly signal data capture.